pippinbarr/cart253-2021/exercises/dodge-em/README.md

 # Exercise: Dodge-em {

   #### Grade
-- 2% of final grade (if one of five completed exercises, see further guidelines at bottom)
+  - 2% of final grade
+  - Remember that only 5 of your completed and passing exercises contribute to the final grade
+  - Further guidelines below

 #### Deadline
 - Section A (Thursdays): 11:59PM, 30 September 2021
 - Section B (Tuesdays): 11:59PM, 28 September 2021